-Viral hemorrhagic (hem-uh-RAJ-ik) fevers are infectious diseases that interfere with the blood's ability to clot.
-These diseases can also damage the walls of tiny blood vessels, making them leaky.
+Viral hemorrhagic (hem-uh-RAJ-ik) fevers are infectious diseases that can cause severe, life-threatening illness.
+They can damage the walls of tiny blood vessels, making them leaky.
+They can also interfere with the blood's ability to clot.
 The internal bleeding that results can range from relatively minor to life-threatening.

 Some viral hemorrhagic fevers include:

 - Yellow fever

 These diseases most commonly occur in tropical areas of the world.
 When viral hemorrhagic fevers occur in the United States, they're usually found in people who've recently traveled internationally.